Jason-Williams-github/Jason-Williams-github/README.md

 ## About Me
 I am a dedicated full stack engineer who loves to learn.
-I am proficient in both front end and backend frameworks as well as working with databases.I love hik
+I am proficient in both front end and backend frameworks as well as working with databases.

 ## Projects